trujunzhang/App-1.4.26-2-fixed/contributingGuides/FORMS.md

 ### Character Limits

-If a field has a character limit we should give that field a max limit.
+If a field has a character limit, we should give that field a max limit.
 This is done by passing the maxLength prop to TextInput.

 ```jsx
 <InputWrapper